semgrep/semgrep-docs/docs/ignoring-files-folders-code.md

    2. Enter files and folders to ignore in the **Path Ignores** box.
    3. Click **Save changes**.

 Including files and folders through this method is **additive**.
-When Semgrep AppSec Platform makes a scan, it looks for a `.semgrepignore` within the repository.
+When you run a scan using `semgrep ci`, Semgrep looks for a `.semgrepignore` within the repository.
 If no `.semgrepignore` file is found, Semgrep temporarily creates one and adds items from Semgrep AppSec Platform's Path Ignores.

 Adding items to Semgrep AppSec Platform's **Path Ignores** box doesn't override default Semgrep ignore patterns included with its CLI tool, since the patterns are additive.
 However, items added to `.semgrepignore` override default Semgrep CLI patterns.

 ### Add items to `.semgrepignore` during findings triage

-You can also add files to `.semgrepignore` while triaging individual findings using Semgrep AppSec Platform in the **No grouping** view on the Findings page:
+You can also add files to `.semgrepignore` while triaging individual findings using Semgrep AppSec Platform:

 1. On the Semgrep Code [Findings](https://semgrep.dev/orgs/-/findings?tab=open) page, click the **Status** filter, and then select the **Open** status to see all open findings.
-2. Next to a finding you want to ignore, click **Open**.
+2. Click the finding you want ignored to open its **Details** page.
 3. Select **Ignored**, and optionally, select an **Ignore reason**.
 4. Click to expand **Ignore files in future scans...**.
 5. Select the files you want ignored in future scans.